labex-labs/open-source-labs/python/practical-python/lab-02-04-sequences-sequences/step13.md

 >>>
 ```

-Don’t do that!
-Not only does reading it make everyone’s eyes bleed,
-it’s inefficient with memory and it runs a lot slower.
-Just use a
-normal `for` loop if you want to iterate over data.
-Use `enumerate()`
-if you happen to need the index for some reason.
+Don't do that!
+Not only does reading it make everyone's eyes bleed, it's inefficient with memory and it runs a lot slower.
+Just use a normal `for` loop if you want to iterate over data.
+Use `enumerate()` if you happen to need the index for some reason.